camillatung/phd_thesis_markdown/source/08_chapter_3.md

 configuration.isLightEstimationEnabled = true
 ```

 Then, the method `renderer(_:updateAtTime:)`, which is called exactly once per frame will adjust the light intensity of the scene.
 I get the `lightEstimate` of the current frame, and modify the scene's intensity of `lightingEnvironment` to be the ambient intensity of the `lightEstimate`.
-The estimated ambient intensity is normalized by dividing with 1000.0 because 1000.0 intensity is neutral.
-[4] Figure 3.19-3.21 shows the change of the lighting environment intensity.
+The estimated ambient intensity is normalized by dividing with 1000.0 because 1000.0 intensity is neutral [4].
+Figure 3.19-3.21 shows the change of the lighting environment intensity.

 ```java
 func renderer(_ renderer: SCNSceneRenderer, updateAtTime time: TimeInterval) {